rayct/rayct/README.md

 <br>

-A Fool doesn't learn from his mistakes.
-A Smart man does.
-The Wise Man learns from the fool's mistakes"\
+"A fool doesn't learn from his mistakes.
+A smart man does.
+The wise man learns from the fool's mistakes."\
   -- Quote from a substitute teacher in my high school

 </br>